 - Remember, your caller ID might show a fake number designed to fool you into believing someone local to you calls you.
-In the world of social engineering, using numbers from the same area code as you triggers your anxiety about potentially missing an important call from someone, or from organization you may know.
+In the world of social engineering, using numbers from the same area code as yours trigger your anxiety about potentially missing an important call from someone, or from organization you may know.

 - Don’t pick up a call from a number you don’t know – your answer or pressing numbers can confirm that you have an active line.

-- Don’t call back an number you don’t recognize to see who called you – it could bring you back to the scammer’s trap.
+- Don’t call back a number you don’t recognize to see who called you – it could bring you back to the scammer’s trap.

 - If you picked up and realized you got a robocall, immediately hang up.
 In the words of Better Business Bureau, “There is nothing to gain from attempting to reason with the people behind the calls.”

 - Never reveal any personal or financial information unless you have verified the caller’s identification.
 Scam callers may pretend to represent organizations or businesses you know, including government agencies such as IRS, FBI, or public service companies.

 - Independently verify numbers they tell you to call.

 - Contact your mobile devices or landline service provider to look into features for blocking unwanted calls.

 - AT&T Call Protect helps eligible customers manage unwanted calls with automatic fraud blocking and spam warnings in HD voice coverage areas.

 - CTIA Blocking robocalls resources page with step-by-step instructions on how to block individual numbers based on Android, Blackberry, iOS, and Windows operating systems; and list of third party apps to block unwanted calls.